antarctica/flask-entra-auth/README.md

 **Note:** This project is focused on needs within the British Antarctic Survey.
 It has been open-sourced in case it is of interest to others.
 Some resources, indicated with a '🛡' or '🔒' symbol, can only be accessed by BAS staff or project members respectively.
 Contact the [Project Maintainer](#project-maintainer) to request access.

+**Note:** This extension was rewritten in version 0.8.0 with a new name and non-backwards compatible design.

 ## Purpose